Mugwort Tea: Health Benefits, How to Make (Recipes) & Side Effects

 Possible side effects

-Mugwort can also trigger allergic reactions, sinusitis-like symptoms, and sneezing.
+Mugwort tea can also trigger allergic reactions, sinusitis-like symptoms, and sneezing.
 It can also trigger dermatitis or blisters on the skin.

 Contraindications for use